-KKR to acquire auto assets from South Korea's LS Group for $943 million
+KKR to set up auto parts JV with South Korea's LS Group, buy materials business

-SEOUL (Reuters) - U.S. buyout firm KKR & Co said it has agreed to buy auto parts and materials businesses from South Korea's LS Group for 1.05 trillion won ($943 million) - a deal that follows its purchase of Nissan Motor supplier Calsonic Kansei last year.
+SEOUL (Reuters) - U.S. buyout firm KKR & Co (KKR.N) has agreed to set up an auto parts joint venture with South Korea's LS Group and buy LS' materials business - a deal that follows its purchase of Nissan Motor (7201.T) supplier Calsonic Kansei last year.

+KKR’s investment implies a combined enterprise value of the businesses of about 1.05 trillion won ($924 million).

-KKR will create a joint venture with LS for LS Automotive, an auto parts electronics maker, and will additionally buy an affiliate that makes copper foils for large capacity lithium-ion batteries used in electric vehicles.
+KKR will create the joint venture with LS for LS Automotive, an auto parts electronics maker, and will additionally buy an affiliate that makes copper foils for large capacity lithium-ion batteries used in electric vehicles.

-KKR will own a 47 percent stake in the joint venture for LS Automotive, which makes switches, interior lamps and other auto parts for Hyundai Motor and other global automakers as well as top-tier suppliers like Continental and Delphi.
+KKR will own a 47 percent stake in the joint venture for LS Automotive, which makes switches, interior lamps and other auto parts for Hyundai Motor (005380.KS) and other global automakers as well as top-tier suppliers like Continental (CONG.DE) and Delphi.

 It will make its proposed investment from its US$9.3 billion Asian Fund III.